Augmented Reality for RObots (ARRO): Pointing Visuomotor Policies Towards Visual Robustness

 \section{Conclusion}

-In this paper, we presented ARRO, a calibration-free visual augmentation pipeline that improves the robustness of visuomotor policies.
-By segmenting and retaining only task-relevant regions and overlaying them on a structured virtual background, ARRO enhances generalization without retraining or camera calibration.
-Our experiments in both real-world and simulated settings demonstrate consistent performance gains for task-specific as well as generalist policies.
-ARRO thus offers a lightweight and scalable solution for robust robotic manipulation in visually diverse environments.
+We introduce ARRO, a calibration-free visual augmentation pipeline that enhances the robustness of visuomotor policies by segmenting task-relevant regions and compositing them onto a structured virtual background.
+Our method improves generalization without requiring retraining or camera calibration, and experiments in both real and simulated settings show consistent gains for task-specific as well as generalist policies.

-Looking ahead, an interesting line of research is to apply ARRO at scale using data from the Open X-Embodiment dataset collection~\citep{openx} to explore its potential for enhancing cross-task and cross-embodiment generalization.
-Another promising direction is the integration of ARRO with reinforcement learning pipelines to assess its benefits in online policy adaptation.
-Taken together, these future directions may further expand the applicability of ARRO toward more general, robust, and scalable robotic learning systems.